jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >
     default value: false

-**parser-fixup-void-200-to-204**

->This option allows changing a 200-response that has no declared return type to a 204-response.

->
-    default value: false

 **parser-inputstream-is-jse**

 >This option allows parsing of the type byte[] (`FileSchema` and `BinarySchema`) to be treated by the generator as Java SE `java.io.InputSteam`.